 The Ben H. Parker Student Center will have a polling station for the 2020 general election and maybe for the primaries too!

-Get ready to make your voice heard by registering to vote!
+Get ready to make your voice heard by getting involved!

 Community Wellness is about the ability and willingness of people to act together – in good times, and in bad – in ways which benefit everyone.
 In communities as small as ours, everyone can be affected and everyone can have a large impact.